+- Donate a nearly full can.
 If it’s a full or nearly full can and you simply no longer want the paint (and you cannot return it to the store where you made the purchase), call your local home resale store or a charity with an office nearby.

 As such, it comes with limited disposal options.
 You may recycle a completely empty can, but things get tricky if there’s paint left.
-If you’re prepared to spend money to avoid a hassle, you may want to contact a hazardous waste vendor.
+If you’re prepared to spend money to avoid a hassle, you may want to contact a hazardous household waste (HHW) facility to dispose of oil-based paint.
 Alternatively, consult your local government for advice, or contact the big-box home improvement store closest to where you live.
 In many counties, there are drop-off dates on which HHW material is accepted.
 A full (or nearly full) can of oil-based paint would be much easier to donate than to dispose of properly.

 Recycle spray paint cans only if completely empty.